seanpm2001/seanpm2001/Remodels/2024/README.md

 I am in the process of remodeling my GitHub profile page.
 Remodeling started on 2024, Saturday March 23rd.
 I expect to release the final version of the 4 year anniversary update on 2024, Saturday, May 25th.
 Here are my current goals:

 - **Note to self:** _Feel free to add more entries whenever necessary_
 - **Note to self:** _This should be a daily project.
-Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 17 days down, 47/48 days to go, as of 2024, Sunday, April 7th)_
+Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 18 days down, 46/47 days to go, as of 2024, Monday, April 8th)_

 <details open><summary><p><b>Click/tap here to expand/collapse the release timeline subsection</b></p></summary>